Oklahoma Marijuana Possession Laws

 Where to Buy Legal Weed in Oklahoma

 • Dispensaries will request a medical marijuana card licensed by the OMMA.
-Individuals must be above 18 years old and a state resident to obtain this card.
+Individuals must be 18 years or older and a state resident to obtain this card.
 Although the state does not require a qualifying medical condition, written approval from a certified physician is necessary.
 Generally, applications are either accepted or denied within 14 days.
 The card costs $100 (maybe less with Medicaid or other insurance) and lasts two years.

 • Non-residents possessing a marijuana card from another state may obtain a 30-day temporary patient license which costs $100.

-How Old Do You Have to Be to Buy Weed in Oklahoma
+How Old Do You Have to Be to Buy Weed in Oklahoma?

 How Much Weed Can You Carry in Oklahoma?

-In Oklahoma, residents above 21 can carry between an ounce (28 grams of weed) and three ounces of marijuana for medical use in public.
+In Oklahoma, residents above 18 can carry between an ounce (28 grams of weed) and three ounces of marijuana for medical use in public.
 In private residences, individuals can possess up to eight ounces of weed.
 Individuals can also carry:

 • Up to an ounce of concentrated marijuana